ntoll/ntoll.github.io/article/talk-not-accepted/index.md

 Sometimes such interactions are unavoidably painful: as when a proposed contribution to a community event is rejected by the organisers.

-Yet it is at these moments where embodiment by individuals, and the emergent community spirit, are so important.
+Yet it is at these moments when embodiment by individuals, and the emergent community spirit, are so important.

 This applies to both organisers and participants.